Skip to main content

 CCRIF was developed under the technical leadership of the World Bank and with a grant from the Government of Japan.
 It was capitalized through contributions to a Multi-Donor Trust Fund (MDTF) by the Government of Canada, the European Union, the World Bank, the governments of the United Kingdom and France, the Caribbean Development Bank and the governments of Ireland and Bermuda, as well as through membership fees paid by participating governments.

-In 2014, a second MDTF was established by the World Bank to support the development of CCRIF SPC’s new products for current and to facilitate the entry for Central American countries and additional Caribbean countries.
+In 2014, the Central America and Caribbean Catastrophe Risk Insurance Program (CACCRIP) MDTFwas established by the World Bank to support the development of CCRIF SPC’s new products for current and to facilitate the entry for Central American countries and additional Caribbean countries.
 The MDTF currently channels funds from various donors, including: Canada, through Global Affairs Canada; the United States, through the Department of the Treasury; the European Union, through the European Commission; and Germany, through the Federal Ministry for Economic Cooperation and Development and KfW.
 Additional financing has been provided by the Caribbean Development Bank, with resources provided by Mexico; the Government of Ireland; and the European Union through its Regional Resilience Building Facility managed by the Global Facility for Disaster Reduction and Recovery (GFDRR) and The World Bank.
+Additional financing has been provided by the Caribbean Development Bank (CDB), with resources provided by Mexico; the Government of Ireland; and the European Union through its Regional Resilience Building Facility managed by the Global Facility for Disaster Reduction and Recovery (GFDRR) and the World Bank.
+In 2024, CCRIF received funding from CDB, through the Canada-CARICOM Climate Adaptation Fund, to enable seven CCRIF members to increase their coverage and make their national social protection systems more shock responsive.

-Nineteen Caribbean governments are currently members of the Facility: Anguilla, Antigua & Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Haiti, Jamaica, Montserrat, St. Kitts & Nevis, Saint Lucia, Sint Maarten, St. Vincent & the Grenadines, Trinidad & Tobago and Turks & Caicos Islands.
-Four Central American governments are currently members of the Facility: Guatemala, Honduras, Nicaragua, and Panama.
-Three electric utility companies are currently a member of the Facility: ANGLEC, GRENLEC, and LUCELEC.
+Nineteen Caribbean governments: Anguilla, Antigua & Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Haiti, Jamaica, Montserrat, St. Kitts & Nevis, Saint Lucia, Sint Maarten, St. Vincent & the Grenadines, Trinidad & Tobago and Turks & Caicos Islands.
+Four Central American governments: Guatemala, Honduras, Nicaragua, and Panama.
+Three electric utility companies: ANGLEC, GRENLEC, and LUCELEC.
+Three water utility companies: BWS, DOWASCO, NAWASA (Grenada).
+One tourist attraction: Cayman Turtle Conservation and Education Centre.

 Payouts